Workshop: Dancing Nervous Systems

 This helps us to to broaden our understanding of what repercussions concepts such as centred, balance, control, and mindfulness have on embodiment in dance improvisation, and allows us to explore different forms of cognition in dance such as doubt, insecurity, thinking through moving, etc.

 In Nervous Systems, the human nervous systems are neither fast nor direct enough to consciously grasp, contain, or direct the improvised dancing in its high-speed transformations.
-This does not exclude the reporting activity of Nervous Systems. storytelling and the recollecting of experience are considered good ways of supporting and motivating us to further explore and reflect on what escapes our attention in dancing.
 However, every session we experiment with alternative feedback models that do not alter the medium, try to follow the principles and rhythm of improvised dance in our moments of reflection or evaluation of processes.

 The Workshop has been organized in collaboration with independent organizations like E.D.C.
 Ostend or TDF Ghent and part-time arts schools such as DKO Conservatory Ghent and Bruges.
 Klaas is also active in higher education institutes such as KASK, Ghent and the Royal Conservatoire Antwerp.
 Masterclasses were hosted by international dance festivals such as Festival Aperto, Como (Italy), Camping CNDC, Paris (France), TDP dance, Cork (Ireland), Ibsen Laboratoria, Habana (Cuba).